-'PRA waivers' PRA approvals that specifically give permission to the bank to either modify or waive existing rules.
+'PRA waivers' PRA approvals which modify or waive existing rules.
 Waivers are specific to an organisation and require applications being submitted to and approved by the PRA.

 'Primary securitisations' The issuance of securities (bonds and commercial papers) for fund-raising.